BenAuer2021/Reconstruction-Of-Simulated-Nuclear-Medicine-Acquisition-Scintigraphy-SPECT/README.md

 /gate/SPECThead/setMaterial Air
 /gate/SPECThead/vis/setColor cyan
 ```
 In this example, we set in our simulation macro a translation of the `SPECThead` of 322.5 mm.
 The center of the SPECThead to center of rotation is 187.5 mm and the half dimension of the SPECTHead is 375 mm along the transaxial axis.
 Therefore, the distance of the front surface of the collimator to the center of rotation  is 135 mm.
-CASTOR will estimate the 'scanner radius' to be 322.5 mm, however this distance should be equal to 135 mm (322.5-37.5/2).
+CASTOR will estimate the `scanner radius` to be 322.5 mm, however this distance should be equal to 135 mm (322.5-37.5/2).

 Comments after commands can also cause issues so make sure to remove all comments from the GATE macro (*.mac) file.